dronefly-garden/dronefly/README.md

 # quaggagriff
-Half zebra, half gryphon, Quaggagriff is a Discord Cog repo for naturalists.
+Quaggagriff is a Discord Cog collection for naturalists.

 ## Cogs: